 Answer

 POLSAR is multidimensional and stochastic.
 There have already been several attempts to model all elements of the multidimensional POLSAR data [LopezMartinez_2003_TGRS, Lee_1994_TGRS].
 In comparison with the equations in our proposed model, their mathematical equations are evidently complex.
-These citations have already been included in the related work section.
-They are now added into the specified location in the revised paper.
+These citations were already mentioned in the 'related work' section but have now been added into the specified location in the revised paper to substantiate the comments.

 Detail Comment